Characters / The Closer

 - Internal Affairs: And fabulously jarring (and sometimes hindering) in most of her appearances, even though the rationale for her slavish adherence to the rules is simple: she wants everything done perfectly according to regulation so that there is no way someone can claim the rules weren't followed.

-- Promotion to Opening Titles: in season 7; will lead the Spinoff Major Crimes when The Closer ends.
+- Promotion to Opening Titles: in season 7; and then led the Spinoff Major Crimes when The Closer ended.

 - Rules Lawyer: It is part of her job description, after all.
 See Bothering by the Book.